GrosSacASac/worka/readme.md

 The input that will be provided to the worker.
 To pass multiple inputs use a container, such as an Array or an Object.

-### WORKA_SYMBOLS

-*Read-only* Object containing constant values used at various places for strict equality comparisons.

 ### workerSupport